lizzkats/IntermediateAlgorithmScripting/README.md

 - [x] Completed Intermediate Algorithm Scripting

 ### Required

-_Do not remove these specs - they are required for all goals_.

 - [x] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ## Stretch Goal